Education in Canada

 Canada does not have a Federal Department or National System of Education.
 The federal government is responsible for the Royal Military College of Canada and funds education for Indigenous people.
 The provincial government is responsible for all of the other matters involving education therefore, management of education varies from province to province.

+Education in Canada is generally divided into primary education, followed by secondary education and post-secondary.
+Within the provinces under the ministry of education, there are district school boards administering the educational programs.
 Education is compulsory up to the age of 16 in every province in Canada, except for Manitoba, Ontario and New Brunswick, where the compulsory age is 18, or as soon as a high school diploma has been achieved.
 In some provinces early leaving exemptions can be granted under certain circumstances at 14.

 Canada generally has 190 (180 in Quebec) school days in the year, officially starting from September (after Labour Day) to the end of June (usually the last Friday of the month, except in Quebec when it is just before June 24 – the provincial holiday).

 In local areas schools are managed by school boards also called, school districts, school divisions, district education councils.
 These school boards are in charge of staff, buildings, administration and student enrollment.